Almost device-independent calibration beyond Born's rule: Bell tests for cross-talk detection: Results

 \subsection{PBR protocol for revealing signaling effects}

 Since the measurement results analyzed above are those generated from the circuits of \cref{Eq:CNL}.
-Their incompatibility with \cref{eq:quantumP} is already a strong indication that cross-talks are present in some of these IBMQ devices.
+Their incompatibility with \cref{eq:quantumP} even when non-\iid~behavior is allowed, i.e., the state $\rho_{AB}$ in \cref{eq:quantumP} is allowed to vary from one trial to another), is already a strong indication that cross-talks are present in some of these IBMQ devices.
 A more direct evidence of this undesired aspect follows if we can show that the measurement statistics exhibit signaling effects, i.e., violate {\em one or more} of the NS conditions given in~\cref{Eq:NS}.
 To this end, instead of following the analysis presented in~\cref{Sec:BornViolation}, we proceed according to the illustration given in \cref{Sec:PBR} to obtain $p$-value upper bounds according to the NS hypothesis.
 The corresponding results are listed under column $\NS$ of \cref{tab:smallPval}.

-When we compare these results with the ones obtained above for the $\Q^3$ hypothesis, we see that they are almost identical, except for one Bell test on Hanoi(19,20), where we find evidence for the violation of $\NS$ but not $\Q^3$.
-Since $\Q^3\subset\NS$, i.e., $\NS$ is a less-constraining set of correlations than $\Q^3$, the above observation may appear counterintuitive at first glance, as one may expect to see less, rather than more, instances of violation of the $\NS$ hypothesis.
+When we compare these results with the ones obtained above for the $\Q^3$ hypothesis (see also~\cref{tab:smallPval:details}), we see that they are almost identical, except for the Bell test corresponding to the $21$st shots on Hanoi(19,20) [\cref{Fig:Hanoi}], where we find evidence for the violation of $\NS$ but not $\Q^3$.
+In this case, we find a $p$-value bound of $0.046$ for the former but only the trivial bound of $1$ for the latter.
+Since $\Q^3\subset\NS$, i.e., $\NS$ is a less-constraining set of correlations than $\Q^3$, the above observation may appear counterintuitive at first glance, as one may expect to see fewer, rather than more, instances of violation of the $\NS$ hypothesis.
+To understand the origin of this discrepancy, we remind that our protocol involves an estimation of the PBR (i.e., a Bell-like inequality) optimized for the relative frequencies $\vecf_\text{est}$ deduced from the data collected during the first $N_{\rm est}$ trials in each Bell test.
+However, for finite and non-\iid~trials, there is no guarantee that such an estimate is again optimal for the data collected during the remaining trials, cf.~\cite{ZGK11}.
+Indeed, for this specific Bell test, if we had used the PBR obtained for $\NS$---also valid for the $\Q^3$ hypothesis---for our test against $\Q^3$, we would have also concluded a rejection of $\Q^3$.